 If you use a data store memory block as a persistent global storage area for accumulating values across time steps, disable diagnostics to avoid generating unnecessary warnings.

 To set diagnostics on data store memory blocks, follow these steps:

 Double-click the data store memory block in your Simulink model to open its Block Parameters dialog box.

 the drop-down menu for each condition you want to detect.

 To create read/write references to a global data store that you can share across multiple models:

 Define data store memory objects that reside in each chart that shares the data.

-Use the Model Explorer to add a data object to each chart, as described in How to Add Data Using the Model Explorer.
+Use the Model Explorer to add a data object to each chart, as described in Add Data Through the Model Explorer.

 Give each data object the same name.

 Set the scope of each data object to